Misconception 1: “But when I was in China I saw…”

 In actuality, while these examples contain superficial components of traditional Chinese culture, they lack an essential ingredient, one that the Chinese Communist Party (CCP) has for decades tried to destroy: a tradition of spiritual self-discipline and veneration for the divine.

 Since ancient times, Chinese people have believed that divine beings, throughout various dynasties, transmitted China’s rich culture to humans.
 In particular, the three main religions of Confucianism, Buddhism and Daoism have been at the heart of this heritage.
-They have inspired spirituality and faith, while spawning reverence for values like benevolence, justice, etiquette, and wisdom.
+They have inspired spirituality and faith, while fostering reverence for values like benevolence, justice, etiquette, and wisdom.

 With its atheist roots, however, the CCP has sought to undermine these values and beliefs, fearing that faith in the divine would weaken allegiance to the Party.
 It has launched various campaigns—most notably the Cultural Revolution—to destroy cultural and religious sites, while forcing Chinese people to adopt its philosophy of “struggling against heaven, struggling against the land, and struggling against man.”